laravel/pulse/docs.md

 <a name="capturing-entries"></a>
 ## Capturing Entries

 Most Pulse recorders will automatically capture entries based on events fired by Laravel.
 However, the [system stats recorder](#system-stats-recorder) and some third-party cards must poll for information regularly.
-To use these card, you must run the `pulse:check` daemon command:
+To use these card, you must run the `pulse:check` daemon command on all your individual application servers:

 ```php
 php artisan pulse:check